 Furthermore, some requirements must be taken into account.
 First of all, although some countries do not enforce the rule, the priority can only be claimed on the basis of the first-ever application filed for a trademark.
 If one were to file an application for “iGERENT” in Sweden, and then later in Algeria, then the priority claim could only be made based on the Swedish application; therefore, even if the six months were up for Sweden but not for Algeria, the Algeria application could still not be used to claim priority.

 Additionally, the subsequent application will need to be identical to the one on which the priority is claimed.
 This means that it must have the same owner, the same classes and the same products or services, thereby preventing the applicant from adapting the trademark application to the local market or filing it in the name of one of their local branches, for instance.
-The exception to this requirement is that trademarks offices usually permit to file subsequent applications that exclude some elements (classes, products or services).
+The exception to this requirement is that trademarks offices usually allow for filing subsequent applications that exclude some elements (classes, products or services).
 For instance, if the first application was filed for classes 3 and 5, it would be possible to file the new application and claim priority only for class 3.

-In short, as is often the case with anything relating to trademark, whether one should claim priority for their trademark application depends entirely on their specific situation and needs, which it is highly advisable to get advice from a trademark attorney.
+In short, as is often the case with anything relating to trademark, whether one should claim priority for their trademark application depends entirely on their specific situation and needs, for which it is highly advisable to get advice from a trademark attorney.

 If you need further advice, please do not hesitate to contact us.